-Both the T5 and the A850 have been discontinued, but can regularly be found used on eBay.
+Both the T5 and the A850 have been discontinued, but can regularly be found used on ebay.
 The T5 was replaced by the Canon T6, while the A850 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon T5 Manual (free pdf) or the online Sony A850 Manual.
+Further information on the features and operation of the T5 and A850 can be found, respectively, in the Canon T5 Manual (free pdf) or the online Sony A850 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon T5 and the Sony A850?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Canon EOS Rebel T5:

 - Broader imaging potential: Can record not only still images but also 1080/30p movies.

 - More compact: Is smaller (130x100mm vs 156x117mm) and thus needs less room in the bag.